Isolated and group environment dependence of stellar mass and different star formation rates: Data and Analysis

-The final dataset comprises a total of $571,459$ galaxies, obtained through a $1$ arcsec sky cross-correlation between the value-added catalogue data of SDSS DR12 by Ref.\ \cite{tempel2017merging} and MPA-JHU.
+The final dataset comprises a total of $397,408$ galaxies, obtained through a $1$ arcsec sky cross-correlation between the value-added catalogue data of SDSS DR12 by \citet{tempel2017merging} and MPA-JHU.
 The galaxies with \texttt{Group} \texttt{Id} $=0$ are termed isolated, while the galaxies with \texttt{Group} \texttt{Id} $\neq0$ are termed groups.
 Isolated galaxies represent a population of galaxies with minimized environmental evolutionary effects while Group galaxies represent a population of galaxies with high environmental evolutionary effects.
-In the final dataset, $294,027\, (51\%)$ isolated galaxies and $277,432\, (49\%)$ group galaxies were obtained.
+The galaxies were selected within the redshift range of $0.02\leq z \leq 0.2$, making the total number of $397,408\, (100\%)$ where isolated galaxies are $213,535\, (53\%)$ and group galaxies are $183,873\, (46\%)$.
 It's also important to address the potential bias introduced by the Malmquist effect, wherein there is a tendency for observers to perceive an increase in averaged luminosity with distance due to the non-detection of less luminous objects at larger distances \cite{teerikorpi2015eddington}.
 This bias can significantly impact statistical results.
-To mitigate the Malmquist effect, the entire main galaxy sample was divided into subsamples with a redshift binning size of $\Delta z = 0.01$ as shown in Table \ref{distribution}.
+To mitigate the Malmquist effect, the entire main galaxy sample was divided into subsamples with a redshift binning size of $\Delta z = 0.01$.
+The minimum cutoff redshift ($z\leq 0.02$) aim to minimize the local effect and using bins with substantial number of galaxies (at least 1000 per bin).
 This approach ensures that the radial selection function is approximately uniform within each bin, minimizing variations in the space density of galaxies with radial distance and decreasing the impact of the Malmquist bias.
+Figures \ref{stellarmass}, \ref{sfr} and \ref{ssfr} show the distribution of stellar mass, SFR and SSFR for all redshift bins, respectively.